soilqualitylab/soilqualitylab.github.io/src/chapter_6.md

 - Share resources or encouragement with the community

 ### Day 57 - July 27, 2025 | Rest & Recovery: Weekend Recovery Ritual
-- Create consistent weekend recovery routine
+- Stop using the weekend for doing stupid shit or hanging with doers of stupid shit
-- Balance active recovery with complete rest
+- Allocate time for **recovery**, complete rest and better nutrition meal prep
-- Practice sleep-in opportunity while maintaining rhythm
+- Instead of sleeping-in or a *no rules* vacation, maintain workflow rhythm, ie ***no entitlements!***
-- Use weekend for meal prep and planning ahead
+- Use weekend for WORK on **planning ahead** and paying down personal **technical debt**
+- Improve the consistency of your weekend **recovery** discipline improvement plan

 ### Day 58 - July 28, 2025 | Stress Management: Vacation Mindset
 - Practice being present during summer leisure time